brendanhay/numbersd/README.md

 You will need reasonably new versions of GHC and the Haskell Platform which you can obtain here: http://www.haskell.org/platform/

-Then run `make install` in the root directory compile vodki.
+Then run `make install` in the root directory to compile vodki.

 **Running**